Macedonian Ruins

 "You only have I chosen among all the families of the earth” Amos 3:2

-The language here is clear, that covenant, being everlasting, is made only with the descendants of Jacob (hereafter “Israel”).
+The language here is clear: that covenant, being everlasting, is made only with the descendants of Jacob (hereafter “Israel”).
 It excludes all others.

 Before this covenant, God treated all the people on earth as one people group.
-Following this event, the children of Abram (later renamed Abraham), through Isaac and then Jacob, were selected/elected by God and separated to be exclusively His people a group/nation set apart from all others.
-The only requirements placed upon Abram and his descendants were that they be circumcised6 and that they obey the Torah, which we know as the first five books of the Old Testament.
+Following this event, the children of Abram (later renamed Abraham), through Isaac and then Jacob, were selected/elected by God and separated to be exclusively His people, a group/nation set apart from all others.
+The only requirements placed upon Abram and his descendants were that they be circumcised6 and obey the Torah, which we know as the first five books of the Old Testament.

-The covenant was, in essence, that if Israel will worship no other gods then Yahweh will favour no other people but Israel.
+The covenant was, in essence, that if Israel will worship no other gods, then Yahweh will favour no other people but Israel.

 "Then I will take you for My people, and I will be your God;” Exodus 6:7.